Himalayan Expressway

 The Himalayan Expressway is a 27.5 km stretch of highway in India that runs through the Shivaliks at the trijunction of Haryana, Punjab, and Himachal Pradesh.
 It is part of the Chandigarh–Shimla Expressway which connects Zirakpur in Punjab to Parwanoo in Himachal Pradesh.
+It forms part of National Highway 5.
 The stretch runs through 2 km in Zirakpur, Punjab, 21 km in Panchkula, Haryana, and 4.5 km in Parwanoo, Himachal Pradesh.
 It was constructed by Jaypee Group.

-Benefits

 Although the road cuts short the distance between Zirakpur and Parwanoo by only 3 km, but it helps save fuel and cuts time of travel between Delhi and Shimla by 1 hour to 7 hours, by helping commuters bypass the congested towns of Pinjore and Kalka.

+In August 2023, several sections of the expressway were damaged by landslides and floods during the 2023 North India floods.
+Geologists argued that the cutting of the mountains for highway construction had destabilized the slopes.